HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/exportsourcejson.md

 <!--The export button downloads the Source text in .json format with a filename *selected schema*.json (e.g,reportschema.json).-->

 !!!tip
-    For information on importing a schema, see [Import schema to a database](../../references/usingdominorestapi/administrationui.md#import-schema-to-a-database).
+    For information on importing a schema, see [Import a schema](../../references/usingdominorestapi/administrationui.md#import-a-schema).